Swiss dish for N Korea leader at summit

 - S Korea turns off North-facing loudspeakers

-The Swiss fried potato dish to be eaten by Mr Kim is known as rösti.
+The Swiss fried potato dish to be served to Mr Kim is known as rösti.

 It is believed that Mr Kim went to school in Switzerland, but this has never been confirmed officially by North Korea.

-Munbaeju, a distilled liquor which originated in the North but is now made in the South will also be served at the summit, the South Korean government confirmed in a post (in Korean) on the Presidential Facebook page.
+Munbaeju, a distilled liquor which originated in the North but is now made in the South, will also be served at the summit, the South Korean government confirmed in a post (in Korean) on the Presidential Facebook page.

-Mr Moon will eat a baked John Dory sea fish that is commonly served in his hometown, the South Korean port city, Busan.
+The choice of baked John Dory to honour Mr Moon is because the fish is commonly served in his hometown, the South Korean port city, Busan.

 The summit is the result of diplomatic efforts to negotiate North Korea's nuclear weapons programme.